The new Royal Children's Hospital Project

 The new hospital opened in 2011.
-Much of the old site will be demolished and reinstated as parkland.
+Much of the old site was demolished and reinstated as parkland.

 All health services will continue to be publicly operated in accordance with government policy that core services should be provided directly by the government.

 Contract Administrator (PPP)